We found this great guide from the Forestry Commission to grants related to wood fuel and thought we would share with you.

 To support the preparation of woodland management plans

 Designed primarily to aid the production of management plans – the foundation of sustainable management.
 The management plan template meets UK Woodland Assurance Standard (UKWAS) planning requirements, thus assisting entry into certification.
-The template and some example plans are available on the EWGS website.

 - Properties with over 3ha of woodland are eligible.